+Michael often crafts a practical, successful resolution to disputes whether acting as counsel, mediator or facilitator.
 His dispute resolution practice includes approval hearings, civil litigation (especially with respect to contamination), mediation, negotiation and regulatory prosecutions and other proceedings, including with respect to the Environmental Protection Act, Ontario Water Resources Act, Pesticides Act, Canadian Environmental Protection Act, 1999, Fisheries Act and Nuclear Safety and Control Act.
-Michael often crafts or facilitates the crafting of a consensual resolution.
-In addition, Michael has also acted in a mediation or intermediary role to successfully resolve disputes.

-As part of Michael’s transactions practice, he regularly assists buyers, sellers, lenders, borrowers, underwriters and investors through all the environmental and Aboriginal law aspects of transactions, from the design and coordination of deal-specific liability assessments; through the negotiation of agreements; and in handling closing and post-closing details.
-Michael has advised on deals in virtually every industry.
+As part of Michael’s active transactional practice, he regularly assists buyers, sellers, lenders, borrowers, underwriters and investors through all the environmental and Indigenous aspects of transactions, from the design and coordination of deal-specific liability assessments, through the negotiation of agreements and in handling closing and post-closing details.

 For existing operations in a wide range of sectors, Michael provides regulatory advice on a broad range of environmental, health and safety issues, including with respect to environmental assessments and other vital permits, including for electricity generation and transmission, water, wastewater, transportation, waste, mine and remediation/closure projects inspections; investigations; liability assessments; climate change; contaminated sites; air, renewable energy, sewage and other approvals.
 He also advises on the transportation, import and export of dangerous goods, nuclear substances, hazardous products and wastes.

 |2016-2023||Chambers Canada—Leading lawyer in environment|